 Write down all your income sources for a month.
 (If you’re married, include your spouse’s income sources.
 If you’re a freelancer or your income is unpredictable, you may want to calculate the average over the past three or four months.)
 Find your take-home amount (what you get after taxes and other payroll deductions) and divide it by four.

-Using a budgeting program, a spreadsheet, or maybe just a notebook, write down all your expenses for the month.
+Using a budgeting program or app, a spreadsheet, or maybe just a notebook, write down all your expenses for the month.
 It can help to break down those costs by categories, such as:

 • Entertainment.
-Movies, special events, steaming services, books, and more.
+Movies, special events, streaming services, books, and more

 Keep in mind that the categories you include in your budget will be influenced by your wants, needs, and spending habits.